How do I obtain permission to use the instrument?

 Reprinting instrument or instrument items in a publication?

 Instrument or instrument items should not be reprinted in a publication.
 Please cite the appropriate reference for the instrument in the appendix.
-Please inform CTi of any publications or abstracts resulting from the use of the instrument.
+Please inform RWS of any publications or abstracts resulting from the use of the instrument.